Bino26/ADA_2024/Module1/Exercice5/MonEtabv1.3/README.md

 ## Running the App

 1.Install the dependencies :
 - Add your package `mysql-connector` for interact with your database with JDBC .
+You can find him in `src/jar`

-Be sure , to  add it , if you don't have this before , you can download it at this link :
+Be sure , to  add it , if you don't have this before , you can aslo download latest version at this link :
 [MySQL Community Downloads](https://dev.mysql.com/downloads/connector/j/?os=26).

 2. Import the database :
 -  All required database files are located in the `src/db` directory.
--
+-  Import the database in your database app .

 3. Launch the console App :

 - Now launch the console app by clicking of the play button in your app .